oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	The Stack View provides a holistic perspective of key performance metrics across an entire application and application stack technologies, a differentiated capability of Stack Monitoring.
 Within Stack View, you can observe an application including its key underlying components and technology stack all together in one place.

 	Stack View provides specially curated key performance metrics for the health and performance of the entire application - in this example EBS.
 Locate the tab **Stack View** from the menu.
-Begin by again adjusting the time frame from the **Last 60 Minutes** to **Last 7 Days**.
+Begin by again adjusting the time frame from the **Last 60 Minutes** to **Last 24 Hours**.
 Now expand each tier.
 With each tier expanded, you get a complete view of the performance of your EBS application.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-8-home.png " ")